awsdocs/amazon-eks-user-guide/doc_source/private-clusters.md

 + [AWS Fargate](fargate) is supported with private clusters.
 You must include the STS VPC endpoint\.
    + You must use a third-party ingress controller with AWS Fargate, since the ALB Ingress Controller on Amazon EKS does not work in private clusters and Classic Load Balancers and Network Load Balancers are not supported on pods running on Fargate\.
 + Autoscaling requires the Autoscaling VPC endpoint\.
++ [App Mesh](appmesh-getting-started) is supported with private clusters when using the App Mesh Envoy VPC endpoint\.
+  + The App Mesh sidecar injector for Kubernetes is supported\.
+  + The App Mesh controller for Kubernetes is not supported\.

 ## Creating local copies of container images<a name="creating-local-copies-of-container-images"></a>